Ted is a Founder and Managing Partner of ClearPoint Strategy and leads the sales and marketing teams.

 Taking into consideration your analysis from Step 2, rate each factor according to its overall potential impact on the business (high or low) and the likelihood of it happening (high or low).

-Which areas are of highest concern?
-Which areas might impact the strategic direction of the company?
-Keep in mind that not everything will (or should) rank as important.
+Remember not everything will (or should) rank as important.
 Your goal here is to identify high-impact influencers that warrant further consideration.

-Once you’ve determined the external factors that will most likely materially affect your business, think about possible ways to address them.
+Once you’ve determined the external factors that will most likely materially affect your business, I want you think about possible ways to address them.
 It’s appropriate to have a plan of action for the items you think could actually occur, even if you don’t apply resources to your plan at this time.

 If you don’t have the bandwidth or the time to conduct these analyses regularly, performance management software like ClearPoint can help.
-Organizations that use ClearPoint reap the benefits of data collection without all the hassle.
-So, you can quickly consolidate all the necessary data for PESTEL and SWOT analyses, compare historical data to current data, and easily track data trends.

-ClearPoint Strategy equips your organization with the tools to seamlessly integrate PESTEL and SWOT analyses into your strategic planning.
+ClearPoint Strategy equips your business with the tools to seamlessly integrate PESTEL and SWOT analyses into your strategic planning.
 This feature will enable you to monitor, analyze, and respond to external factors such as political, economic, social, technological, environmental, and legal influences.

 Our platform provides real-time data tracking, customizable dashboards, and comprehensive reporting to ensure you stay agile and proactive.